Podcast: Download

 More ways to practice include using the system to memorize lists of:

 And this mnemonic strategy will work for just about anything that involves simple items or ideas that don’t involve a lot of words.
-I wouldn’t suggest using this approach to memorize a poem, for example, though you certainly could give it a try.
+I wouldn’t suggest using this approach to memorize a poem, however, though you certainly could give it a try.

 The hardest thing for many people is putting the time together to create lists of information to memorize.
 Here are some suggestions: